santifonzalida/angular2-firebase-angularfire/README.md

-# angular2-firebase-angularfire
+# Angular2-Firebase-Angularfire
-angular-2 simple setup for login with firebase using angularfire
+Angular-2 simple setup for login with firebase using angularfire

 # FireabaseAngularfire
+The official Angular library for Firebase. https://github.com/angular/angularfire2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.